joist-framework/joist/packages/di/README.md

   }
 }

-// these two calls will return the same instance const foo = app.inject(Counter);
+// These two calls will return the same instance const foo = app.inject(Counter);
 const bar = app.inject(Counter);

+console.log(foo === bar); // true
 ```

 ## Injectable Services

-Singleton services are great but the real benefit can be seen when passing instances of one service to another.
-Services are injected into other services using the `inject()` fuction.
-In order to use `inject()` classes must be decorated with `@injectable`.
+Singleton services are great, but the real benefit can be seen when passing instances of one service to another.
+Services are injected into other services using the `inject()` function.
+In order to use `inject()`, classes must be decorated with `@injectable`.

 `inject()` returns a function that will then return an instance of the requested service.
 This means that services are only created when they are needed and not when the class is constructed.